 Melissa Finkenbiner was born and raised in the United States in rural Ohio.
 In 2008 she received a Bachelor of Arts in Art Education.

-In Yangon, Myanmar, Finkenbiner was inspired by the serenity of people durring a time of change after years of oppression.
-Her large oil paintings revolved around themes of changing fate.
-In contrast to the large oil works, her journal of intimate ink drawings captured fleeting rhythms of quotidian life.
-Upon leaving Myanmar, Finkenbiner took a year long hiatus from oil painting before returning to the medium.
+In Myanmar, Finkenbiner was inspired by the serenity of the various people groups during a time of rapid change.
+Her large oil paintings revolved around themes of changing fate, while her intimate ink drawings captured fleeting rhythms of everyday life.